5 Best Credit Cards For Air Miles and Points

 Is it worth the annual fee?
 For most air miles credit cards, 100 miles can be redeemed for approximately $1 worth of travel.
 So if an air miles card has an annual fee of $95, you'll need to spend between $5,000-$10,000 just to recoup that cost.

-"The truth is, there are a slew of ways to earn airline miles that don't require spending money on airfare or jumping through a lot of hoops," writes Holly Johnson at TheSimpleDollar.com.
+There are plenty of ways to earn airline miles that don't require spending money on airfare.

 Find an air miles reward card that rewards you on the ground—not just in the air—and you'll earn free nights faster.